leofavre/focal-point-mask/README.md

-# Media Mask
+# Focal Point Mask

-Media mask with focal point.
+Mask for images and videos with a focal point.